Predicted line-ups and team news for West Ham vs Frankfurt

-West Ham vs Frankfurt predicted line-ups: Team news ahead of the Europa League semi-final
+West Ham vs Frankfurt confirmed line-ups: Team news ahead of the Europa League semi-final

 Everything you need to know about the Europa League tie